jfnavarro/st_pipeline/README.md

 The ST Pipeline has been optimized for speed, robustness and it is very easy to use with many parameters to adjust all the settings.
 The ST Pipeline is fully parallel and has constant memory use.
+The ST Pipeline allows to skip any of the steps and to use the genome or the transcriptome as reference.

 The following files/parameters are required :
 - FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence)